Craving more space or just a little momentum?

 Keep what matters.
 Let go of the rest.

-Paper piles up fast—mail, mystery notes, old receipts—and most of it doesn’t deserve a permanent place in your home.
+Paper piles up fast: mail, mystery notes, old receipts.
+Most of it doesn’t deserve a permanent place in your home.

 Quick wins: